EvanCin/CSCB09/assignments/a1/readme.md

    Function is called with every sample and updates the CPU graph with the current CPU usage
 12. bool isNumber(const char* str)<br />
    Returns true if str is a number and false otherwise

-13. int updateValues(int* samples, int* tdelay, bool* displayMemory, bool* displayCPU, bool* displayCore, char* input)
+13. int updateValues(int* samples, int* tdelay, bool* displayMemory, bool* displayCPU, bool* displayCore, char* input)<br />

-   Checks if input is a valid argument ie --memory, --cores, --cpu, --samples=N, --tdelay=T
+   Checks if input is a valid argument ie --memory, --cores, --cpu, --samples=N, --tdelay=T<br />

-   Updates the value corresponding to the argument accordingly
+   Updates the value corresponding to the argument accordingly<br />

-   Returns 1 if valid argument and -1 otherwise
+   Returns 1 if valid argument and -1 otherwise<br />

-14. void displayGraphs(int samples, int tdelay, bool displayMemory, bool displayCPU, int memoryOutputRow, int cpuOutputRow)
+14. void displayGraphs(int samples, int tdelay, bool displayMemory, bool displayCPU, int memoryOutputRow, int cpuOutputRow)<br />

-   Displays the memory graph with all samples taken tdelay apart if displayMemory is true
+   Displays the memory graph with all samples taken tdelay apart if displayMemory is true<br />

-   Displays the CPU graph with all samples taken tdelay apart if displayCPU is true
+   Displays the CPU graph with all samples taken tdelay apart if displayCPU is true<br />

-15. void displayRequestedInfo(int samples, int tdelay, bool displayMemory, bool displayCPU, bool displayCore)
+15. void displayRequestedInfo(int samples, int tdelay, bool displayMemory, bool displayCPU, bool displayCore)<br />
    Displays the information requested by the user from the command line arguments

-16. int main(int argc, char** argv)
+16. int main(int argc, char** argv)<br />
    Reads user command line arguments